amitagh/nlgen/README.md

 A html formatted Newsletter will be generated and displayed.
 You can copy and paste generated newsletter in a mail, word doc or on linkedin.

+An Example of a generated Newsletter is at [link](https://www.linkedin.com/pulse/ai-insights-25th-june-2024-amit-ghadge-9v3gf).

 Further improvements and finetuning is being done.
 Customizations and tuning can be further done as needed.

 For any feedback or suggestion please email to amitagh@gmail.com.